codingMustache/codingMustache/README.md

 ## Joke of the Day

-Who did the wizard marry?
-His ghoul-friend
+Two guys walked into a bar, the third one ducked.

 ## Daily Trivia

-What is known as &quot;the brain&quot; of the Computer?
+Which of these people was NOT a founder of Apple Inc?
- 1. Graphics Processing Unit
+ 1. Steve Jobs
- 2. Keyboard
+ 2. Ronald Wayne
- 3. Central Processing Unit
+ 3. Steve Wozniak
- 4. Motherboard
+ 4. Jonathan Ive

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Jonathan Ive
 </details>